spelunky-fyi/overlunky/docs/src/includes/_globals.md

 > Search script examples for [clear_callback](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=clear_callback)

 #### nil clear_callback(optional<[CallbackId](#aliases)> id)<br/>
-Clear previously added callback `id` or call without arguments inside any callback to clear that callback after it returns.<br/>
+Clear previously added callback `id` or call without arguments inside any callback to clear that callback after it returns.

 ### set_pre_entity_spawn

 > Search script examples for [set_pre_entity_spawn](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_pre_entity_spawn)

 #### [CallbackId](#aliases) set_pre_entity_spawn(function cb, [SPAWN_TYPE](#spawn_type) flags, int mask, variadic_args entity_types)<br/>
 Add a callback for a spawn of specific entity types or mask.
-Set `mask` to `MASK.ANY` to ignore that.<br/>This is run before the entity is spawned, spawn your own entity and return its uid to replace the intended spawn.<br/>In many cases replacing the intended entity won't have the indended effect or will even break the game, so use only if you really know what you're doing.<br/>The callback signature is `optional<int> pre_entity_spawn(entity_type, x, y, layer, overlay_entity, spawn_flags)`<br/>
+Set `mask` to `MASK.ANY` to ignore that.
+This is run before the entity is spawned, spawn your own entity and return its uid to replace the intended spawn.
+In many cases replacing the intended entity won't have the indended effect or will even break the game, so use only if you really know what you're doing.
+The callback signature is `optional<int> pre_entity_spawn(entity_type, x, y, layer, overlay_entity, spawn_flags)`

 ### set_post_entity_spawn

 > Search script examples for [set_post_entity_spawn](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_post_entity_spawn)

 #### [CallbackId](#aliases) set_post_entity_spawn(function cb, [SPAWN_TYPE](#spawn_type) flags, int mask, variadic_args entity_types)<br/>
 Add a callback for a spawn of specific entity types or mask.
-Set `mask` to `MASK.ANY` to ignore that.<br/>This is run right after the entity is spawned but before and particular properties are changed, e.g. owner or velocity.<br/>The callback signature is `nil post_entity_spawn(entity, spawn_flags)`<br/>
+Set `mask` to `MASK.ANY` to ignore that.
+This is run right after the entity is spawned but before and particular properties are changed, e.g. owner or velocity.
+The callback signature is `nil post_entity_spawn(entity, spawn_flags)`

 ### clear_screen_callback

 > Search script examples for [clear_screen_callback](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=clear_screen_callback)

 #### nil clear_screen_callback(int screen_id, [CallbackId](#aliases) cb_id)<br/>
-Clears a callback that is specific to a screen.<br/>
+Clears a callback that is specific to a screen.

 ### set_pre_render_screen

 > Search script examples for [set_pre_render_screen](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_pre_render_screen)

 #### optional&lt;[CallbackId](#aliases)&gt; set_pre_render_screen(int screen_id, function fun)<br/>
-Returns unique id for the callback to be used in [clear_screen_callback](#clear_screen_callback) or `nil` if screen_id is not valid.<br/>Sets a callback that is called right before the screen is drawn, return `true` to skip the default rendering.<br/>
+Returns unique id for the callback to be used in [clear_screen_callback](#clear_screen_callback) or `nil` if screen_id is not valid.
+Sets a callback that is called right before the screen is drawn, return `true` to skip the default rendering.

 ### set_post_render_screen

 > Search script examples for [set_post_render_screen](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_post_render_screen)

 #### optional&lt;[CallbackId](#aliases)&gt; set_post_render_screen(int screen_id, function fun)<br/>
-Returns unique id for the callback to be used in [clear_screen_callback](#clear_screen_callback) or `nil` if screen_id is not valid.<br/>Sets a callback that is called right after the screen is drawn.<br/>
+Returns unique id for the callback to be used in [clear_screen_callback](#clear_screen_callback) or `nil` if screen_id is not valid.
+Sets a callback that is called right after the screen is drawn.

 ### clear_entity_callback

 > Search script examples for [clear_entity_callback](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=clear_entity_callback)

 #### nil clear_entity_callback(int uid, [CallbackId](#aliases) cb_id)<br/>
-Clears a callback that is specific to an entity.<br/>
+Clears a callback that is specific to an entity.

 ### set_pre_statemachine

 > Search script examples for [set_pre_statemachine](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_pre_statemachine)

 #### optional&lt;[CallbackId](#aliases)&gt; set_pre_statemachine(int uid, function fun)<br/>
-Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.<br/>`uid` has to be the uid of a `Movable` or else stuff will break.<br/>Sets a callback that is called right before the statemachine, return `true` to skip the statemachine update.<br/>Use this only when no other approach works, this call can be expensive if overused.<br/>Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.<br/>
+Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
+`uid` has to be the uid of a `Movable` or else stuff will break.
+Sets a callback that is called right before the statemachine, return `true` to skip the statemachine update.
+Use this only when no other approach works, this call can be expensive if overused.
+Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.

 ### set_post_statemachine

 > Search script examples for [set_post_statemachine](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_post_statemachine)

 #### optional&lt;[CallbackId](#aliases)&gt; set_post_statemachine(int uid, function fun)<br/>
-Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.<br/>`uid` has to be the uid of a `Movable` or else stuff will break.<br/>Sets a callback that is called right after the statemachine, so you can override any values the satemachine might have set (e.g. `animation_frame`).<br/>Use this only when no other approach works, this call can be expensive if overused.<br/>Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.<br/>
+Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
+`uid` has to be the uid of a `Movable` or else stuff will break.
+Sets a callback that is called right after the statemachine, so you can override any values the satemachine might have set (e.g. `animation_frame`).
+Use this only when no other approach works, this call can be expensive if overused.
+Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.

 ### set_on_destroy

 > Search script examples for [set_on_destroy](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_on_destroy)

 #### optional&lt;[CallbackId](#aliases)&gt; set_on_destroy(int uid, function fun)<br/>
-Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.<br/>Sets a callback that is called right when an entity is destroyed, e.g. as if by `Entity.destroy()` before the game applies any side effects.<br/>The callback signature is `nil on_destroy(Entity self)`<br/>Use this only when no other approach works, this call can be expensive if overused.<br/>
+Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
+Sets a callback that is called right when an entity is destroyed, e.g. as if by `Entity.destroy()` before the game applies any side effects.
+The callback signature is `nil on_destroy(Entity self)` Use this only when no other approach works, this call can be expensive if overused.

 ### set_on_kill

 > Search script examples for [set_on_kill](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_on_kill)

 #### optional&lt;[CallbackId](#aliases)&gt; set_on_kill(int uid, function fun)<br/>
-Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.<br/>Sets a callback that is called right when an entity is eradicated (killing monsters that leave a body behind will not trigger this), before the game applies any side effects.<br/>The callback signature is `nil on_kill(Entity self, Entity killer)`<br/>Use this only when no other approach works, this call can be expensive if overused.<br/>
+Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
+Sets a callback that is called right when an entity is eradicated (killing monsters that leave a body behind will not trigger this), before the game applies any side effects.
+The callback signature is `nil on_kill(Entity self, Entity killer)` Use this only when no other approach works, this call can be expensive if overused.

 ### set_on_player_instagib

 > Search script examples for [set_on_player_instagib](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_on_player_instagib)

 #### optional&lt;[CallbackId](#aliases)&gt; set_on_player_instagib(int uid, function fun)<br/>
-Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.<br/>Sets a callback that is called right when an player/hired hand is crushed/insta-gibbed, return `true` to skip the game's crush handling.<br/>The callback signature is `bool on_player_instagib(Entity self)`<br/>The game's instagib function will be forcibly executed (regardless of whatever you return in the callback) when the entity's health is zero.<br/>This is so that when the entity dies (from other causes), the death screen still gets shown.<br/>Use this only when no other approach works, this call can be expensive if overused.<br/>
+Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
+Sets a callback that is called right when an player/hired hand is crushed/insta-gibbed, return `true` to skip the game's crush handling.
+The callback signature is `bool on_player_instagib(Entity self)` The game's instagib function will be forcibly executed (regardless of whatever you return in the callback) when the entity's health is zero.
+This is so that when the entity dies (from other causes), the death screen still gets shown.
+Use this only when no other approach works, this call can be expensive if overused.

 ### set_on_damage

 > Search script examples for [set_on_damage](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_on_damage)

 #### optional&lt;[CallbackId](#aliases)&gt; set_on_damage(int uid, function fun)<br/>
-Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.<br/>Sets a callback that is called right before an entity is damaged, return `true` to skip the game's damage handling.<br/>The callback signature is `bool on_damage(Entity self, Entity damage_dealer, int damage_amount, float velocity_x, float velocity_y, int stun_amount, int iframes)`<br/>Note that damage_dealer can be nil ! (long fall, ...)<br/>DO NOT CALL `self:damage()` in the callback !<br/>Use this only when no other approach works, this call can be expensive if overused.<br/>Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.<br/>
+Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
+Sets a callback that is called right before an entity is damaged, return `true` to skip the game's damage handling.
+The callback signature is `bool on_damage(Entity self, Entity damage_dealer, int damage_amount, float velocity_x, float velocity_y, int stun_amount, int iframes)`
+Note that damage_dealer can be nil ! (long fall, ...)
+DO NOT CALL `self:damage()` in the callback !
+Use this only when no other approach works, this call can be expensive if overused.
+Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.

 ### set_on_open

 > Search script examples for [set_on_open](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_on_open)

 #### optional&lt;[CallbackId](#aliases)&gt; set_on_open(int uid, function fun)<br/>
-Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.<br/>Sets a callback that is called right when a container is opened via up+door, or weapon is shot.<br/>The callback signature is `nil on_open(Entity entity_self, Entity opener)`<br/>Use this only when no other approach works, this call can be expensive if overused.<br/>Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.<br/>
+Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
+Sets a callback that is called right when a container is opened via up+door, or weapon is shot.
+The callback signature is `nil on_open(Entity entity_self, Entity opener)` Use this only when no other approach works, this call can be expensive if overused.
+Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.

 ### set_pre_collision1

 > Search script examples for [set_pre_collision1](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_pre_collision1)

 #### optional&lt;[CallbackId](#aliases)&gt; set_pre_collision1(int uid, function fun)<br/>
-Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.<br/>Sets a callback that is called right before the collision 1 event, return `true` to skip the game's collision handling.<br/>Use this only when no other approach works, this call can be expensive if overused.<br/>Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.<br/>
+Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
+Sets a callback that is called right before the collision 1 event, return `true` to skip the game's collision handling.
+Use this only when no other approach works, this call can be expensive if overused.
+Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.

 ### set_pre_collision2

 > Search script examples for [set_pre_collision2](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_pre_collision2)

 #### optional&lt;[CallbackId](#aliases)&gt; set_pre_collision2(int uid, function fun)<br/>
-Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.<br/>Sets a callback that is called right before the collision 2 event, return `true` to skip the game's collision handling.<br/>Use this only when no other approach works, this call can be expensive if overused.<br/>Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.<br/>
+Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
+Sets a callback that is called right before the collision 2 event, return `true` to skip the game's collision handling.
+Use this only when no other approach works, this call can be expensive if overused.
+Check [here](virtual-availability.md) to see whether you can use this callback on the entity type you intend to.

 ### set_vanilla_sound_callback

 > Search script examples for [set_vanilla_sound_callback](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=set_vanilla_sound_callback)

 #### [CallbackId](#aliases) set_vanilla_sound_callback([VANILLA_SOUND](#vanilla_sound) name, [VANILLA_SOUND_CALLBACK_TYPE](#vanilla_sound_callback_type) types, function cb)<br/>
-Returns unique id for the callback to be used in [clear_vanilla_sound_callback](#clear_vanilla_sound_callback).<br/>Sets a callback for a vanilla sound which lets you hook creation or playing events of that sound<br/>Callbacks are executed on another thread, so avoid touching any global state, only the local Lua state is protected<br/>If you set such a callback and then play the same sound yourself you have to wait until receiving the STARTED event before changing any<br/>properties on the sound.
+Returns unique id for the callback to be used in [clear_vanilla_sound_callback](#clear_vanilla_sound_callback).
+Sets a callback for a vanilla sound which lets you hook creation or playing events of that sound Callbacks are executed on another thread, so avoid touching any global state, only the local Lua state is protected If you set such a callback and then play the same sound yourself you have to wait until receiving the STARTED event before changing any properties on the sound.
 Otherwise you may cause a deadlock.
-The callback signature is `nil on_vanilla_sound(PlayingSound sound)`<br/>
+The callback signature is `nil on_vanilla_sound(PlayingSound sound)`

 ### clear_vanilla_sound_callback

 > Search script examples for [clear_vanilla_sound_callback](https://github.com/spelunky-fyi/overlunky/search?l=Lua&q=clear_vanilla_sound_callback)

 #### nil clear_vanilla_sound_callback([CallbackId](#aliases) id)<br/>
-Clears a previously set callback<br/>
+Clears a previously set callback

 ## Option functions